-At Priority Health, our health coaching cycle typically lasts three months, following a 12-week model, but it can go beyond that, depending on a member’s health plan and desire to continue.
+At Priority Health, the health coaching cycle typically lasts three months, following a 12-week model, but it can go beyond that depending on a member’s health plan and desire to continue.

 When starting a coaching cycle, a health coach will reach out to an individual for an initial call to schedule a more comprehensive discussion about their health goals.
 The comprehensive discussion may last an hour.
 From there, the coach will schedule weekly or monthly calls to discuss ongoing progress.